dam0944/POS-Coffee-NISIT/README.md

 npm start
 ```

----

-## Usage

-1. Ensure your Laravel backend is running (`php artisan serve`).
-2. Start the React frontend (`npm start`).
-3. Open your browser to [http://localhost:3000](http://localhost:3000).
-4. Register a user account or log in to start using the POS system.
+Visit [http://localhost:3000](http://localhost:3000) to start using the POS system.

 ---